rubberduck203/VendingMachineKata/README.md

    - It was implemented this way to centralize logic that would have otherwise had to have been implemented in each of the child classes.
    - Find a way to decouple it.
  - There are several missing states.
 A few of the states have `if...then` logic that should really be represented as different states unto themselves.

+# Build

+Nothing special here.
+Just compile and run the tests.